LaraKempf/LaraKempf/README.md

 ### Hi there 👋

+I`m Lara
+an aspiring WebDeveloper student at DCI with a passion for design.
+I´m driven by the art of creating visually captivating and functional websites.
 <!--
 **LaraKempf/LaraKempf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.